2026 Exterior House Paint Color Trends

 Blue Exteriors

-Blue exteriors were very popular in coastal, lake homes but we saw these beautiful coastal blue colors being replaced by the black on black trend.
+Blue exteriors are popular for lake homes.
+We saw these beautiful coastal blue colors being replaced by the black on black trend.
 But blue exteriors are making a comeback.
-Hopefully you’ll see a comeback in blue exteriors for coastal homes.
-I’m speculating that you will also see blue in warmer clients.
+I’m speculating that you will also see blue in warmer climates.
 Personally, I love blue house exteriors.
 They’re relaxing and calm.
 Navy blue exteriors are always a classic.
 But watch out for slate blue aka blue-gray homes also as I think you may see an uptick in these beautiful shades.

 Photo: Pinterest